 Whilst every effort has been made to ensure that these transcriptions are correct, if any errors are found please do contact Surrey History Centre and we will make any appropriate corrections.

-CDs of the index are also available for sale, price £5 each (plus £3.50 postage and handling; £5 Europe; £7 rest of world) from the heritage online shop or from Surrey History Centre, 130 Goldsworth Road, Woking, Surrey GU21 6ND.
+CDs of the index are also available for sale, price £5 each (plus £3.50 postage and handling; £5 Europe; £7 rest of world) from the Surrey Heritage online shop by Visa/Mastercard/Debit card or from Surrey History Centre, 130 Goldsworth Road, Woking, Surrey GU21 6ND.
 Please make cheques payable to "Surrey County Council".
-Please note that for overseas customers we can only accept Sterling cheques drawn on a national bank in the United Kingdom.
+If you are contacting us from outside the UK, please let us know your country of origin as changes in VAT legislation may affect the services we can provide.